 As per Section 6.103(1), any amendment for the reclassification of property to a TS zoning district may be initiated by the City Council, the Planning Commission on its own motion, by any owner with a legal interest in the property, by anyone authorized in writing to act on the owner's behalf, or by any non-owner in accordance with the procedures set forth in Chapter 6.
-However, the property must be located within 1 mile of a rapid transit station that is included in a project for which the Federal Transit Administration (FTA) has issued a Record of Decision or be located within the boundaries of a Council adopted transit station area plan.

-c.
-Amend Section 10.907, "Development Standards", subsections (1) to clarify that standards apply to both public and private streets and add text describing setback differences if TS is across the street from or abutting single family development.
+However, the property must be located within 1 mile of a rapid transit station that is included in a project for which the Federal Transit Administration (FTA) has issued a Record of Decision c.
+Amend Section 10.907, "Development Standards", subsections (1) to add public and private streets and add text describing setback differences if TS is across the street from or abutting single family development.
 Add statement in subsection (1)(e) to exclude restriction of utilities under certain City ordinances.
 Add subsection (1)(g) to allow certain architectural features to encroach into the setback.
 All other subsections will remain unchanged.
 The revised text and new subsections shall read as follows: